ethanwask/SP500-Analysis.github.io/README.md

   <summary>Motivation 📈🚀</summary>

 ## *Motivation* 📈🚀
 The financial sector is an integral part of the economy and it is what drives the global capital markets.
-Having such an influence on the economy of not just individual countries, but the world collectively 🌎, the financial sector is what brings together most countries regardless of politics, beliefs, or background.
-In order to better understand why the economy is the way it is, we wanted to look deeper into some of the factors that are driving the world markets 💸.
-Through analyzing the Standard and Poor's 500 (S&P 500) Index, we would be able to give a snapshot of the current market as this index provides the top 500 U.S.-listed equities by market capitalization📈.
+Having such an influence on the economy of not just individual countries, but the world collectively, the financial sector is what brings together most countries regardless of politics, beliefs, or background.
+In order to better understand why the economy is the way it is, we wanted to look deeper into some of the factors that are driving the world markets.
+Through analyzing the Standard and Poor's 500 (S&P 500) Index, we would be able to give a snapshot of the current market as this index provides the top 500 U.S.-listed equities by market capitalization.
 Given these large-scale corporations, we will be able to provide our audience with a summary of the overall health of the economy and financial sector.
-Especially as of now, this is extremely relevant as many large financial institutions and global economies are bracing for what could be the next possible "large-scale" recession📉.
-This information could help our readers 📚 understand why the market is performing the way it is and potentially what to expect in the coming months📆.
+Especially as of now, this is extremely relevant as many large financial institutions and global economies are bracing for what could be the next possible "large-scale" recession.
+This information could help our readers understand why the market is performing the way it is and potentially what to expect in the coming months.

 </details>